rsharma1817/webtool/GSoC2020/weekly_reports/week_08.md

 ## What I Learn from Mentors' Meetings
 - I should try out other word-alignment models since I have only used `fast_align`, which only implements IBM GIZA++ Model 2.
-  1. I attempted to implement IBM GIZA++ latest version (Model 5) using the `nltk.align` package but it relies on classifying the words into 50 classes before parsing.
-The code for classification is [here](http://www.fjoch.com/mkcls.html) but I run into CompilerError when I used the provided files.
+  1. I attempted to implement **IBM GIZA++ latest version (Model 5)** using the `nltk.align` package but it relies on classifying the words into 50 classes before parsing.
+The code for classification is [here](http://www.fjoch.com/mkcls.html) but I run into ImplementationError when I used the provided files.
+I will continue implementing GIZA++ Model 5 for the alignment task.
   2. I found a recently published [paper](https://arxiv.org/abs/2004.14675) (Zenkel et al., 2020) on an end-to-end neural model that outperforms GIZA++ but no code is provided.
 - Arthur has pre-trained a language model which is fine-tuned for FrameNet.
 I should look into representing words using Arthur's model instead of using pre-trained language models.
 - I need to explain the result obtained thus far (such as the interpretation of the hamming-loss, etc.)
+- It makes sense that the constituent-to-word alignment performs better than the constituent-to-constituent alignment.
+- Annotation transfer through the alignment of dependency trees is not reliable for Portuguese sentences.
 - I can use Sketch-Engine to obtain the constituents of Portuguese sentences.
 - It's worth exploring methods that improve the annotation transfer to DE (since the [training dataset](https://github.com/andersjo/any-language-frames) includes DE data) and enable few-shot/zero-shot annotation transfer to PT (since the [training dataset](https://github.com/andersjo/any-language-frames) does not include PT data)
   1. **Research Idea 3**: I found a recently published paper "Cross-Lingual Semantic Role Labeling with High-Quality Translated Training Corpus"